fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have not yet set up access to GitHub on the laptop I am using for testing.
 That means that I have to take a copy of the code to it.
 At least I no longer have to worry about versions of the code as they are all available.

+### 31st May

+I have put into CANTOTEM and example code where one task sends a message to another task.

 ### 28th May

 Sven has suggested using a DEBUG_PRINT macro instead of conditional code and has implemented it in CANmINnOUT.